 CAHS was delighted to be present when Governor Dannel P. Malloy signed Connecticut’s Earned Income Tax Credit into law in August 2011, and has advocated to its restoration after it was reduced in 2012.

 CAHS spearheaded a campaign to enact a State EITC during the 2006, 2007, and 2008 Legislative Sessions and worked tirelessly for its passage.
 The EITC is a critical support for families earning $50,000 and less.
 It will leave thousands of Connecticut families out of poverty and help them build assets and build a secure economic future.

 Volunteer Income Tax Assistance (VITA)

 VITA provides free tax preparation services to low-wage tax filers, ensuring they receive the federal EITC and other tax credits.
 VITA also serves as a vehicle to Connecticut low-wage workers with financial education and asset building resources.
-CAHS works with the National Community Tax Coalition to push for increased federal funding to support VITA sites across the county.
+CAHS works with the Volunteer Income Tax Assistance (VITA) to push for increased federal funding to support VITA sites across the county.

 CAHS supports expanding state funding for financial education opportunities for low-wage individuals, and incorporating financial education into the middle- and high-school curriculum.
 In addition to our policy work, CAHS coordinates the Connecticut Money School.

 Connecticut became the first state in the nation to offer paid sick leave in 2011.
 CAHS had partnered with other advocates to work for this important support for working families.